gloryknight/cyan_audit/doc/cyanaudit_upgrade_howto.md

            AND afb.table_name = af.table_name
            AND afb.column_name = af.column_name;

-13. Restore old backups using the new `cyanaudit_restore.pl`
+14. Restore old backups using the new `cyanaudit_restore.pl`

+15. Finish configuring other cyanaudit GUCs